Student Tech Teams - Verizon Innovative Learning Schools

 Establish an application process.
 Find the quiet leaders, tech experts, and potential hackers.
 Student tech teams are about giving students an opportunity for leadership; find the students who may not be natural leaders in the traditional classroom and give them a chance to excel.
 Also consider getting the students who might try to break your system on your side.
 They’ll find the flaws, help you fix them, and in turn, develop ownership of the system and work to protect it.

 When I was looking for students for the tech team, I asked for teacher recommendations.
 I wanted kids who had leadership potential, but wouldn’t necessarily volunteer themselves.
 Or students who needed an outlet… who hadn’t been given leadership opportunities before.
-I’ve had (the tech team kids) since 6th grade and now they’re in 8th grade.
-Those kids have just changed dramatically and I think the tech team has been a major part of it.
+In three years, I’ve seen those kids change dramatically, and I think the tech team has been a major part of it.

-In your tech team application, ask students why they want to be on the tech team and if they’re willing to make the sacrifice necessary to take part.
-For example, students may need to commit to signing up for the tech team elective instead of another elective, or coming in early a few mornings a week for meetings.
+In the tech team application, ask students why they want to be on the tech team and if they’re willing to make the effort necessary to take part.
+For example, students may need to commit to signing up for the tech team elective instead of another elective, or coming in early or staying late for meetings.

 Looking for a sample application?
 Check out this one from Charles W. Harris School in Cartwright School District (Phoenix, AZ).